 Intro to Animation

 The goal of this class is to gain a basic understanding of the fundamentals of movement, timing and rhythm and how they convey mood and character, even in the most abstract sense.
 Animation is the artificial movement of an otherwise static object.
-By moving that object incrementally - whether by position, color, shape, size, etc., we can create movement.
+By moving that object incrementally—whether by position, color, shape, size, etc., we can create movement.
 By synching that movement to sound, we emphasize the movement and create further depth and meaning.
-Required materials: A 7200 rpm hard drive.
+Required materials: a 7200 rpm hard drive.
+Offered fall.

 Illustration students in Adjunct Professor Bradley Ricca's Graphic Narratives class wowed the crowd at the fifth annual Genghis Con Comics and Arts Festival.